 We often say that children ‘grow up’ – as indeed they do.
 What would you think, though, if you were to hear that children also ‘grow down’ and ‘grow in’?
 This is so much of the class experience from the very first day.
 Everything is new – sitting at a desk, new friends, new awareness of hands and feet, new listening, new doing – and the new capacity to embrace this all with trust and immense open-heartedness.

-From the first moment together, I stood in awe of the immensity of this journey, this dynamic that exists between growing ‘up’ and ‘down’; and also between the ‘growing in’ to oneself and the journey that will take the child ‘growing out’ into the world.
+From the first moment together, one stands, as a teacher, in awe of the immensity of this journey, this dynamic that exists between growing ‘up’ and ‘down’; and also between the ‘growing in’ to oneself and the journey that will take the child ‘growing out’ into the world.

 Overview of the 7-8 year-old child

 Grade 2 is the time of virtue.
 It is the bridge between the beginnings of formal learning to becoming aware of self; between the wholeness and fairy tale world of Grade 1 and the transformation of soul that takes place in Grade 3.
-There are two aspects alive in these children – they still have their angelic qualities of early children and need a worthy role model to imitate, but they are also awakening to the earthly qualities represented by the animal kingdom.
-The polarity between the Saints and the animals as revealed in the stories, lives in these children.
+There are two aspects alive in children of this age – they still have their angelic qualities of early children and need a worthy role model to imitate, but they are also awakening to the earthly qualities represented by the animal kingdom.
+The polarity between the saints and the animals, as revealed in the stories, lives in these children.

-This year the children show an enjoyment in their own abilities.
+During this year the children show enjoyment in their own abilities.
 They begin to write and read their own little stories after energetically stepping out the sounds in various rhythms and enacting them in little plays.
 They revel in playing with numbers and counting whatever they can.
 They are open and trusting and ready to participate positively in all aspects of their learning environment.

 Physical, emotional, spiritual